 Workshops and Projects

-We devise and facilitate workshops and projects for Key Stages 1-5, catering to the individual needs of each school and to fulfil learning and enrichment objectives.
+We devise and facilitate workshops and projects for all Key Stages, catering to the individual needs of each school and to fulfil learning and enrichment objectives.
 Please get in contact if you have any ideas you would like to talk through, we are very happy to respond to bespoke requirements.
-Some examples of recent workshops include:
+Here are the current projects and workshops we have on offer:

 After School Workshops

-This term Theatre Royal Youth Theatre are excited to be launching brand new after school workshops at three Primary schools in Bury St Edmunds.
-These include Guildhall Feoffment, St Edmunsbury and All Saints Primary.
+This term Theatre Royal Youth Theatre are excited to be continuing after school workshops at three Primary schools in Bury St Edmunds.
+These include Guildhall Feoffment Community Primary, St Edmunsbury Primary, All Saints Primary and Hardwick Primary.

 Spaces are limited.
 For more information please contact Hayley.
-To book your child onto one of these programmes, please contact our Box Office at firstname.lastname@example.org or call on 01284 769505.
+To book your child onto one of these programmes, please email our Box Office or call 01284 769505.

 The Teacher Network